 Silver et al. (2001) conducted 5034 interviews with individuals who had been diagnosed with a psychiatric disorder; 361 had a severe brain injury.
 Analysis of their data indicated the most prevalent issues were major alcohol and drug abuse or dependence (34%) and depression (11.1%).
-These findings are similar to those reported by several other researchers (Deb et al. 1999; Hibbard et al. 1998; van Reekum et al. 1996).
+These findings are similar to those reported by other researchers (Deb et al. 1999; Hibbard et al. 1998; van Reekum et al. 1996).
 Individuals who experience depression post ABI may report feeling tired, helpless, hopeless, socially withdrawn, and having difficulty concentrating.

 Depression is often accompanied by anxiety and aggressive behaviours.
-Of note those who develop aggression early in their recovery are at a higher risk for developing depression, which has been found to impact their length of stay in rehabilitation and their overall recovery (Jean-Bay 2000).
+Of note, those who develop aggression early in their recovery are at a higher risk for developing depression, which has been found to impact their length of stay in rehabilitation and their overall recovery (Jean-Bay 2000).
 Depression can exaggerate the effects of ABI and interfere with progress made during rehabilitation.

-Challenging behaviour following a brain injury occurs with a relatively high frequency (25-50%; Baguley et al. 2006).
+Challenging behaviour following a brain injury occurs with a relatively high frequency (25-50%) (Baguley et al. 2006).
 Challenging behaviours include: non-compliance with treatment, anger, agitation, verbal and/or physical aggression, difficulties with emotional regulation and depression.
 The emergence of these behaviours likely arises from injury to the frontal lobes (and more specifically the orbitofrontal areas) resulting in disinhibited behaviour and lack of recognition of the consequences of one’s behaviour.
 Behavioural management and pharmacological techniques are often used to address these challenges.
 Each has been used with varying levels of success.

 Addictive behaviours (alcohol and narcotics abuse and gambling) have been shown to be a serious problem for some individuals both pre and post ABI.
 Various studies have looked at the incidence of these behaviours and have found that 30 to 60% of individuals who sustain an ABI have a dependence issues (Jorge & Starkstein 2005).
 Many individuals relapse post injury, often within the first or second year.
 Alcohol abuse has also been linked to major depression both pre (Dikmen et al. 2004; Seel et al. 2010) and post injury (Jorge & Starkstein 2005), although it remains unclear as to which problem evolved first, the alcohol abuse or the depression.
 Affective symptoms such as depression and anxiety along with aggression, agitation and addictive behaviours appear to be important determinants of functional and quality of life outcomes.
 They frequently cause significant distress for individuals with brain injury, their family members, and may result in diminished access to services.
-This module will review the evidence for both pharmacological and non-pharmacological treatment of depression, anxiety, OCD, PTSD aggression and agitation, difficulties in emotional regulation and addictive behaviours post ABI.
+This module will review the evidence for both pharmacological and non-pharmacological treatments of depression, anxiety, suicidal ideation, OCD, PTSD aggression and agitation, difficulties in emotional regulation and addictive behaviours post ABI.

-Contact Information: ERABI; Parkwood Institute; 550 Wellington Rd, London ON; 519-685-4292 x44559
+Contact Information: ERABI; Parkwood Institute; 550 Wellington Rd, London ON